Disappearance of Johnny Gosch: Noreen Gosch's account

 Someone has played a reprehensible joke on a grieving mother.
 The photo in question is not one of her son but of three boys in Tampa, Florida about 1979–80, challenging each other to an escape contest.
 There was an investigation concerning that picture, made by the Hillsborough County (FL) Sheriff's Office.
 No charges were filed, and no wrongdoing was established.
 The lead detective on the case was named Zalva.
 This allegation should be easy enough to check out.

-Nelson Zalva, who worked for the Hillsborough County, Florida, sheriff's office in the 1970s, corroborated the details of the letter were true and added that he also investigated the black-and-white in "1978 or 1979", before Gosch's disappearance in 1982.
+Nelson Zalva, who worked for the Hillsborough County, Florida, sheriff's office in the 1970s, corroborated the details of the letter were true and added that he also investigated the black-and-white photo in "1978 or 1979," before Gosch's disappearance in 1982.
 "I interviewed the kids, and they said there was no coercion or touching. ...
-I could never prove a crime", Zalva says.
+I could never prove a crime," Zalva says.
 When asked for proof that this was indeed the same photo from the investigation nearly three decades prior, Zalva could not provide any.
 According to the documentary film Who Took Johnny (2014), only three boys in the pictures were identified by law enforcement, but not the one thought to be Gosch.
-Noreen Gosch still believes the pictures to be of her son.
+Noreen still believes the pictures to be of her son.

-In 1989, 21-year-old Paul A. Bonacci told his attorney John DeCamp that he had been abducted into a sex ring with Gosch as a teenager and forced to participate in Gosch's kidnapping.
+In 1989, twenty-one-year-old Paul A. Bonacci told his attorney John DeCamp that he had been abducted into a sex ring with Gosch as a teenager and forced to participate in Gosch's kidnapping.
 DeCamp met with Bonacci and believed he was telling the truth.
-Noreen later met Bonacci and said he told her things "he could know only from talking with her son".
-He said that Johnny had a birthmark on his chest, a scar on his tongue and a burn scar on his lower leg; although a description of the birthmark had been widely circulated, information about the scars had not been made public.
-Bonacci also described a stammer that Johnny had when he was upset.
+Noreen later met Bonacci and said he told her things "he could know only from talking with her son."
+Bonacci said that Gosch had a birthmark on his chest, a scar on his tongue and a burn scar on his lower leg; although a description of the birthmark had been widely circulated, information about the scars had not been made public.
+Bonacci also described a stammer that Gosch had when he was upset.

 The FBI and local police do not believe that Bonacci is a credible witness in the case and have not interviewed him.
 Bonacci's siblings reported to authorities that he was home at the time of Gosch's disappearance.
 In 2023, Bonacci claimed to know about Gosch's 1997 visit to his mother, and stated that Gosch had visited him several times.
 In her 2024 updated edition of Why Johnny Can't Come Home, Noreen states that she believes child pornographers John David Norman and Phillip Paske were responsible for her son's abduction.